RSS isn’t new, it’s been around since the 1990’s but it’s massively undervalued and can help you transform the way you communicate with your audience

 • Amalgamate various channels in one source

-Why use RSS-to-Email?
+Why should I use RSS-to-Email?

 There are two key reasons to use RSS-to-Email: